Arsenikki/untappi-appi/README.md

 [![untappi-example.png](https://i.postimg.cc/sgckxZYX/untappi-example.png)](https://postimg.cc/188CYXYh)

 ## Description
-The backend uses user location data to fetch nearby venues and their top beers from Untappd APIs.
-The data is then stored in my own PostgreSQL database in Azure and the frontend uses this data to show venue locations, which the user can click to see their top 3 beers with name, brewery, rating and country.
+The backend uses location data to fetch nearby venues and their top beers from Untappd APIs.
+Therefore the application gets more and more valuable beer data everytime someone visits the site!
+The data is managed in a PostgreSQL database in Azure and the frontend uses this data to show venue locations, which the user can click to see their top 3 beers with name, brewery, rating and country.

 ### Frontend (React)